flancian/garden/pesho.md

         - two published in conferences
         - one in preprint online (with [[ragnar]])
           - it's growing, but it should also shrink :)
+          - maybe could merge three different definitions into one